 In 1994, the Detroit Tigers moved their Eastern League farm team to Trenton and renamed it the Thunder.
 The Thunder later became affiliated with the Red Sox and Yankees.
 Trenton quickly became one of the great success stories of minor league baseball, drawing more than 500,000 fans a season several times.
 Trenton had been without pro baseball for nearly 50 years after having hosted minor-league clubs dating back as far as the 1880s.
 In 1950, Trenton’s final season as a farm club of the Giants, Willie Mays (left) played center field for the team.
 In one famous game, he made a barehanded catch to rob an enemy hitter of a home run.
 Mays often said it was the best defensive play he ever made.

 In the late 1990s, two independent minor league franchises moved into New Jersey stadiums.
 The New Jersey Jackals play in Little Falls and the Newark Bears play in downtown Newark.
 The Jackals won the Northern League championship in 1998, 2001, 2002 and 2004.
 The Bears, who borrowed the name of the city’s famous team of the 1930s and 40s, played their inaugural season in 1999.
 Both teams struggled financially.
 The team in Newark did not take the field for the 2014 season and eventually went out of business, leaving their new stadium to go to seed.

 The Phillies had better luck in the Garden State.
 In 2001, they moved their Class-A minor league team from North Carolina to Lakewood and renamed them the Blue Claws.
 Playing in a family-friendly stadium, the team consistently drew sellout crowds regardless of their performance on the field.
-That being sais, there was never a lack of talent on the club.
+That being said, there was never a lack of talent on the club.
 The first Blue Claw to reach the majors was Ryan Howard (right).
 He was named National League Rookie of the Year in 2005 and Most Valuable Player in 2006.